odagora/odagora/README.md

 ## 👋 Hi there

-I'm a Mechanical Engineer enthusiast with technology.
-In the last years, I've worked in personal projects using python, nodejs and PHP.
+I'm a Fullstack JavaScript Developer.
+In the past years, I've worked in personal projects using python, nodejs and Laravel.
 I also have experience of 5+ years in Digital Marketing and SEO.

 ## 💡 What I'm doing now